 - Let muffins cool in tin for 10 minutes before removing to a cooling rack to cool completely.

-- Once muffins have cooled completely, combine powdered sugar and milk or half & half in a small bowl and drizzle over the tops.
+- Once muffins have cooled completely, combine powdered sugar and milk or half & half in a small bowl and drizzle with a spoon over the tops.

 You can use frozen cherries in place of fresh if cherries are out of season.